pankajgarkoti/daily-notes.nvim/README.md

 - `:DailyNoteNext` - Open next day's note
 - `:DailyNoteTomorrow` - Create and open tomorrow's note
 - `:DailyNoteConfig` - Interactive configuration
-- `:DailyNoteTimestamp` - Insert a timestamp on the current line
+- `:DailyNoteTimestamp` - Insert a timestamp
-- `:DailyNoteTimestampNewLine` - Insert a timestamp on a new line

 ### Key Mappings

-The plugin comes with the following default keymaps for timestamping, which can be changed or disabled in the configuration:

-- `<leader>ts`: Insert a timestamp on the current line.
-- `<leader>T`: Insert a timestamp on a new line below.

-For other actions, you can set up your own keymaps.
+The plugin provides functions to insert timestamps, which you can map to your preferred keys.
 Here is the recommended setup for `lazy.nvim`:

 ```lua
 -- In your lazy.nvim plugin spec